 On 19 August 2020, the Light Regional Council sent an email to the Town of Gawler updating the Council on proposed Structural Reform and sought a clarification on the letter from Regional Development Australia to the Light Regional Council on 13 August 2020 (Att 6: item 63).

 On 24 August 2020, through Town of Gawler's Official Media Release the Town of Gawler lunched a six week consultation period.
 This consultation process ran through 'Your Voice' survey, two public forums and written submission from the Councils and residents.
 (Att 6: item 64).

+Numbers of letters received

+Refer to 1 above.

+Refer to 1 above.

+This point addressed satisfactorily.

-Numbers of letters received As per above in Concordia growth area This point addressed satisfactorily.
-The degree of support shown for and against the As per above in Concordia growth area This point addressed satisfactorily. submittal of the proposal 33.7% of survey participants were from the Light Regional Council and among them 38% respondents were from Gawler Belt.
-Among the respondents from The Light Regional Council, 13% agree with the efficiency of one Council management and 15% support Council's proposal.
+This point addressed satisfactorily.

+The degree of support shown for and against the 33.7% of survey participants were from the Light submittal of the proposal Regional Council and among them 38% respondents were from Gawler Belt.
+Among the respondents from The Light Regional Council, 13% agree with the efficiency of one Council management and 15% support Council's proposal. management and 15% support council s proposal.
 The Proposal also includes written submission (Att 5) received by the community members.
 Through Your Voice and email (Att A of Att 5), two residents of Gawler Belt opposed boundary reform showing concern over rate increase.
-One responder suggested amalgamation of councils to have a large pool of funds to invest in large projects for the community.
-Advantages and Disadvantages Provide a balanced representation of the advantages and disadvantages of the proposal Additional information provided 16 August 2021 As per above in Concordia growth area In Addition, Light Regional Council informed the Commission that it believes that the loss of areas such as Hewett and Gawler Belt will impact on the Council's long term viability through reduced rate oncome.
-This point addressed satisfactorily.
-Identify stakeholders groups, providing details of the interests and identify of each.
+One responder suggested amalgamation of councils to have a large pool of funds Advantages and Disadvantages to invest in large projects for the community.
+Advantages and Disadvantages Provide a balanced Refer to 1 above.
+In the Overview and Summary of the proposal (page 4 and 87) the representation of the In Addition, Light Regional Council voiced that the loss advantages and disadvantages of all affected councils has been advantages and of areas such as Hewett and Gawler Belt will impact discussed.
+The advantages and disadvantages of the community disadvantages of the on the Council's long term viability through reduced residents are also reflected from the results of the community proposal rate oncome. consultation survey and from the written submissions that have been included in the proposal (Att 4 and Att 5).
+Whether the Commission will ask the Town of Gawler to revise this section in the proposal is subject to discussion in the Commission Meeting.
+D.C. de Auber The control of the control of the control Identify stakeholders groups, Refer to 1 above.
+This point addressed satisfactorily. providing details of the interests and identify of each.

 Record any significant opposition known to the applicant council and the basis of this.
-As per above in Concordia growth area This point addressed satisfactorily.
 N/A N/A Any other relevant information The proposal provides detail data, graphs and information on the extent of the support for the proposal.
 This point addressed satisfactorily.
-Administrative matters Maps As per above in Concordia growth area This point addressed satisfactorily.
-Name and contact details As per above in Concordia growth area ,
+Administrative matters • Maps • Name and contact details Refer to 1 above.
+Refer to 1 above.
+This point addressed satisfactorily.